Amdrel/jamiekuppens.com/content/post/dependency-management-in-go-is-no-longer-painful.md

 `go get` will not manage vendor directories though and leaves that job to tools like [Glide](https://github.com/Masterminds/glide).
 Glide will set up lock files and keep track of project dependencies using a project specific configuration file.
 These tools are not required and it is up to developers to decide how they want to manage their dependencies.

-All in all, dependency management in Go is much less of a pain with vendoring considered stable in the upcoming release of Go 1.6.
-At the time of this writing, Go 1.6 has yet to release and a release candidate version can be found [here](https://golang.org/dl/#unstable).
+All in all, dependency management in Go is much less of a pain with vendoring considered stable in the upcoming release of Go 1.6. ~~At the time of this writing, Go 1.6 has yet to release and a release candidate version can be found [here](https://golang.org/dl/#unstable)~~ Go 1.6 is now released and can be downloaded [here](https://golang.org/dl/).